karmaniverous/metastructure/README.md

 The true magic of Metastructure is in your templates, which are really just the code you were going to write anyway... only DRY as a bone and driven by a common config because, at long last, you CAN.

-See the [Metastructure Template](https://github.com/karmaniverous/metastructure-template) repo for a working example of a Metastructure project!
+See the [Metastructure Template Repo](https://github.com/karmaniverous/metastructure-template) for a working example of a Metastructure project!

 ## Getting Started